 - You hand in your old mobile phones at collection points.
-You can find them in the Proximus Shops, at Decathlon and at A.S.
-Adventure.
+You can find them in the Proximus Shops and at Decathlon.

 - In exchange, you will receive a voucher to spend or you can donate the money to the non-profit association Eight.